 - 1 pint water

-- 1-2 scoops coffee (or however much you usually make coffee with)
+- 2 tbsp. coffee grounds (or however much you usually use to make your coffee)

 - Combine your coffee grounds and water in a pint-sized canning jar or other equal-sized container with a lid.
-Add any flavorings you may want as well.
+Add any additions you may want as well.

 - Set in the fridge overnight.

 - In the morning, pour the coffee through a sieve add a little ice, any creamer you prefer and you’re good to go!